LarremoreLab/us-faculty-hiring-networks/README.md

 ]
 ```

-# ranks
+# institution stats

-The csv containing the ranks of institutions in the faculty hiring networks has the following columns:
+The csv containing university-level information can be found at `data/institution-stats.csv`, and has the following columns:

-- `Rank`: Integer.
-The ordinal rank of the institution `InstitutionName` within the subscope `TaxonomyValue` at the scope of `TaxonomyLevel`.
-An `OrdinalRank` of 0 indicates the highest prestige.
+- `TaxonomyValue`: String.
+The subscope of the faculty hiring network that this edge is a part of.
+- `TaxonomyLevel`: String.
+The scope of the faculty hiring network that this edge is a part of.
 - `InstitutionId`: Integer.
 A unique identifer for the institution that employed the faculty.
 - `InstitutionName`: String.
 The name of the institution that employed the facutly.
-- `TaxonomyValue`: String.
-The subscope of the faculty hiring network that this edge is a part of.
-- `TaxonomyLevel`: String.
-The scope of the faculty hiring network that this edge is a part of.
+- `NonAttritionEvents`: Integer. the number of faculty who graduated from the institution who did not leave the institution (across all years)
+- `AttritionEvents`: Integer. the number of faculty who graduated from the institution who left the institution (across all years)
+- `ProductionRank`: Integer. the ordinal rank of the institution, in terms of how many faculty they produced
+- `PrestigeRank`: Float. the SpringRank of the institution, scaled from 0-1.
+A rank of 0 indicates high prestige; a rank of 1 indicates low prestige.
+- `OrdinalPrestigeRank`: Integer. the ordinal version of `PrestigeRank`.

 Institutions that did not met our criteria for inclusion in a given faculty hiring network are not ranked, though it is possible that they nonetheless have a program within the bounds of that particular faculty hiring network.
 For more information on our inclusion criteria for rankings, see the supplement.

 For example, for a row with this information:

-- `Rank`: 0
+- `OrdinalPrestigeRank`: 0
 - `InstitutionId`: 1
 - `InstitutionName`: "Puma University"
 - `TaxonomyValue`: "Felinology"